 The Gregg Preserve

-The Gregg Preserve was originally part of the Connecticut Chapter of The Nature Conservancy, but was transferred to the Wilton Land Conservation Trust through several transactions beginning in 1979 and concluding in 1985.
-It was originally donated by Janet Gregg Howell in honor of the late Dr. John Gregg.
+The Connecticut Chapter of the Nature Conservancy transferred the Gregg Preserve to the Wilton Land Trust beginning in the year 1979.
+The transfer occurred in several transactions.
+The first transaction in 1979 was comprised of 18.6 acres.
+Approximately 2.016 acres followed 1983 and another 2.019 acres in 1984.
+The Nature Conservancy transferred another 52.25 acres in 1985.
+Janet Gregg Howell originally donated the property to The Nature Conservancy in honor of the late Dr. John Gregg.
 Dr. John Gregg was born in Ireland in 1867, and at the age of 18 developed the most popular form of shorthand, which was later published at age 21.
 He died in 1948.

 Highlights at the Gregg Preserve